nagbhushan-1997/Falsk_Project/README.md

-# Define the text to be written in the file

-*This Flask Project is a data Science project in which I have used Algerian Forest Fire Data Set from https://archive.ics.uci.edu/dataset/547/algerian+forest+fires+dataset project *
+* This Flask Project is a data Science project in which I have used Algerian Forest Fire Data Set from https://archive.ics.uci.edu/dataset/547/algerian+forest+fires+dataset project *

 ## 2. DATA COLLECTION AND UNDERSTANDING